gizmo385/dotfiles/README.md

 1. Clone the git repo
 2. Build the docker image with `docker build .`
 3. Run the image with `docker run <image-id>` where `<image-id` is the ID of the built image.

 ### Installation

 1. Clone the git repo
 2. Run `./install.sh`
 3. Source whichever shell RC file matches your shell (`bash`, `zsh`, or `fish`) or restart your shell.

-Vim plugins will install on first launch.
+Once the install has been completed, you can interact with the dotfile installation via the `dfs` CLI tool that is added to the path.
+Any required Vim plugins will install on first launch.

 ## Updating Installed Packages

-I use [nix](https://github.com/NixOS/nix) to manage my system dependencies.
-For MacOS systems, I use [nix-darwin](https://github.com/LnL7/nix-darwin) and for Linux systems I use `nix-env`.
-The list of packages that are installed can be found in [`packages.nix`](https://github.com/gizmo385/dotfiles/blob/main/dotfiles/nix/packages.nix).
-To update the pacakges installed on your system:
+I use [nix](https://github.com/NixOS/nix) to manage my system dependencies, leveraging a combination of `nix-env` and `nix-shell`.
+The list of packages installed system-wide via `nix-env` is found in [`packages.nix`](https://github.com/gizmo385/dotfiles/blob/main/dotfiles/nix/packages.nix) and the list of packages that lazily installed shells are created for is available in [`lazy_shells.json`](https://github.com/gizmo385/dotfiles/blob/main/cli/lazy_shells.json).
+Useful operations are noted below:

+* Installing system-wide packages: `dfs dotfiles nix`
-1. Pull the latest verison of the nix channels: `nix-channel --update`
+* Updating to the newest version of system-wide pacakges: `dfs dotfiles nix --update`

-2. Update the installed packages:
-- **Linux**: `nix-env -if <dotfiles-repo>/dotfiles/nix/dev-env.nix`

-- **MacOS**: `darwin-rebuild switch`
+* Updating the set of lazily installed shells: `dfs dotfiles lazy-shells`